pocomane/e/README.md

 It uses an embeded lua VM.
 It follows a description of how it was integrated.

-The first step in building Lua integration into my editor was registering the l key to open a prompt where you can type Lua code and have it be evaluated when you press enter.
-I've also added support for a resource file—.erc in the user's home directory by default, tweakable at compile time—, and added a small library to interact with the editor and register custom commands.
+The lua integratin is based on the `lua` metacommand (`<Ctrl-p>lua<return>`): it will prompt for a lua expression to be executed.
+The `rc.lua` file is interpreted as a lua script too.

 There's just a handful of functions and variables to work with, but they are in fact enough to add useful and interesting features to the editor.
-I might add more in the future, if anyone has good arguments for adding to the list.
-So, without further ado, here's a complete listing of the API:
+More might be added in the future.
+So, without further ado, here's a complete listing of the
+API:

 ```
 -- print something in the status line